 Wait method is used to wait for a previous execution of an infer request to complete.
 A number of execution steps is defined by one of the two values:

 -niteris not specified.
 Predefined duration value depends on device.

 During the execution, the application collects latency for each executed infer request.

 Reported latency value is calculated as a median value of all collected latencies.
 Reported throughput value is reported in frames per second (FPS) and calculated as a derivative from:

 The application also collects per-layer Performance Measurement (PM) counters for each executed infer request if you enable statistics dumping by setting the

 -report_type parameter to one of the possible values:

 no_countersreport includes configuration options specified, resulting FPS and latency.

-no_countersreport and additionally includes average PM counters values for each layer from the network.
+no_countersreport and additionally includes median PM counters values for each layer from the network.

 detailed_countersreport extends the